 The Proving Ground participants are broken into two categories, Providers and Consumers.
 Providers are those organizations that develop and deliver the demonstration product(s) and training materials to the consuming organization.
 The Consumers are those who work with the providers to integrate the product(s) for demonstration into an operational setting for forecaster interaction and provide the product assessments (e.g., testbed operators and forecasters).
-For the Spring Experiment at the SPC, there are four providers, CIMSS, UAH, CIRA and NASA's Short-term Prediction Research and Transition (SPoRT) Center, and there are two consumers, NSSL-EWP and SPC-EFP.
-Invited visiting scientists funded by GOES-R Proving Ground, Risk Reduction or Visiting Scientist funding include Ralph Petersen, Bob Aune and Jordan Gerth (Nearcasting); Jason Otkin, Dan Lindsey and Dan Bikos (Synthetic Cloud and Moisture Imagery); John Mecikalski, John Walker, Justin Sieglaff, Lee Cronce, Chris Jewett and Lori Schultz (Convective Initiation); Wayne Feltz and Jason Brunner (Enhanced-V/Overshooting-top); Geoffrey Stano and Scott Rudlosky (pseudo-GLM); and Bill McCaul (WRF-based lightning threat forecast).
+For the Spring Experiment at the HWT, there are three core providers, CIMSS, NASA's Short-term Prediction Research and Transition (SPoRT) Center and CIRA, and there are two consumers, NSSL-EWP and SPC-EFP.
+Invited visiting scientists funded by GOES-R Proving Ground, Risk Reduction or Visiting Scientist funding include Bob Aune and Jordan Gerth (Nearcasting); Jason Otkin and Dan Lindsey (Synthetic Cloud and Moisture Imagery); John Walker, Justin Sieglaff, Lee Cronce, Chris Jewett, Lori Schultz and Wayne Feltz (Convective Initiation); Geoffrey Stano and Chris Schultz (pseudo-GLM); and Bill McCaul (WRF-based lightning threat forecast).
 The visiting scientists and the NWS forecasters round out the experiment team and their participation are described in the following paragraphs.